leandrosilva/cameron/README.markdown

 ## cameron

-That is a *work in progress* for **Cameron Workflow System** which aim to be a generic workflow system (as its name suggests, I know) able to handle multiple concurrent requests asking to run pre-defined workflows, enqueue them and run them in parallel, as fast as possible.
+That is a *work in progress* for **Cameron Workflow System** which aim to be a web-based workflow system able to handle multiple concurrent HTTP requests asking to run pre-defined workflows, enqueue them and run them in parallel, as fast as possible.

 To achive that objective, as you can see, it has been built as an Erlang/OTP application with a REST-like Web API, powered by Misultin, and a Redis-based backend database and queue system.

-### How does it work
+### How does it work?

 1.)
 It receives a request asking to run a workflow given: